the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab4_summstats/_index.md

    Specifically, you will be implementing mean, median, mode.
 ### 3. Calculate the Measures of Spread.
    Specifically, you will be implementing the interquartile range and percentile.
-### 4. Generate Data Visualizations.
-   Specifically, you will be able to generate a box plot, bar graph, scatter plot, and histogram.

-## Part 5: Answer questions

-You will complete this part together with your group.
-Split up the four subquestions among the four of you.

-### A. Who took our survey?
-For this part, you will be analyzing the grade levels of survey respondents.

-### B.How long do ISF students spend on social media everyday?
-For this part, you will be analyzing the number of hours that survey respondents spend on social media.

-### C.Question of your group's choice.
-For this part, you will pick another piece of the data from the social media dataset, choose four ways to summarize the data, and record your insights.